ctkjose/exc.js/README.md

 In many instances the documentation will use a pipe character to indicate when more than one type is allowed for example `["selector"|elementNode|"html"|exc]` as in `.append(["selector"|elementNode|"html"|exc])`.

 A string argument is represented in the documentation as `"string"`.
 When a string is a particular thing we may use a name inside the quotes for example a css property like `border-left` would be `"css-property-name"`, etc.

+When you can pass a value (a string, number, etc) the documentation will use the word `value`.

 An object as `obj`, an array as `array`, a boolean value is `bool` and numbers as `number`.